kamilburda/gimp-export-layers/README.md

 display the dialog for each file (more info in Known Issues).

 If you need to stop the export prematurely, press the Stop button.
-If an error was encountered (such as invalid file format) or the export was stopped, the main window reappears.
+If an error was encountered (such as invalid file extension) or the export was stopped, the main window reappears.

 If you want to export the layers with the last values used, you can use the "File -> Export Layers to" menu entry.
 The file format dialog will not be displayed -